crispinprojects/talkcalendar/README.md

-# Talk Calendar (GTK4, Sqlite3, Diphone version)
+# Talking Calendar

-Talk Calendar is a talking desktop calendar developed using C and [GTK4](https://docs.gtk.org/gtk4/) for Linux.
-It uses a built-in diphone speech synthesizer.
+Talking Calendar is a desktop calendar for Linux which has some speech capability.
+It has been developed using C and [GTK4](https://docs.gtk.org/gtk4/) and uses a built-in diphone speech synthesizer.

 ###### ![](talkcalendar.png)